Hanoi

 Photo: @vietnamthefocus

 In 1677, during the reign of King Le Hy Tong, artisans from the nearby village of Ngu Xa offered Quan Thanh temple a magnificent black-bronze statue of Tran Vu Deity, which is currently the second largest in Vietnam.
 The statue is measured 3.96 meters in height and weighs around 3,600 kilograms.
-The Deity is depicted along with his two symbolic animals, the serpent and the turtle.
-The statue reflects the advanced bronze casting techniques of Vietnamese artisans in the 17th century and remains the main draw in Quan Thanh Temple till the current day.

 After each restoration, a stele was kept for the record.
 The most recent was made by viceroy Hoang Cao Khai in 1894 during the reign of Thanh Thai Emperor within the French colonial era.

-4. What to See and Do in Quan Thanh Temple
+2. What to See and Do

 What to see and do at Quan Thanh temple